ucsb-gradescope-tools/sample-java-diff-plus-mvn-autograder/README.md

-# sample-java-diff-plus-ant-autograder
+# sample-java-diff-plus-mvn-autograder

-This is a sample autograder for a Javan assignment that uses both diff based testing and ant JUnit based testing.
+This is a sample autograder for a Javan assignment that uses both diff based testing and mvn JUnit based testing.

 # Platform specific notes